rohan-paul/Algorithm-in-JavaScript/Sort/QuickSort/README.md

 # Quick Sort

+The quicksort algorithm basically works by partitioning the entire array, and then recursively partitioning the left and right parts of the array until the entire array is sorted.
+The left and right parts of the array are determined by the index returns after each partition operation.
+That index effectively becomes the boundary between the left and right parts of the array.

 The algorithm for Quicksort is:

 1. Pick a pivot element that divides the list into two sublists.